GUIDE 2025

 1. Research the Product & Its Users

 User research is vital for quality content design, and designers dedicate significant time and effort to it.
 They prepare surveys and user research interviews to learn about users’ product expectations.
-Additionally, content designers also investigate the general habits and traits within the targeted user demographic.
+Content designers also investigate the general habits and traits within the targeted user demographic.

-Product research involves examining the market, fellow competitors, and their value propositions.
+Product research examines the market, fellow competitors, and their value propositions.
 Content designers focus on exploring how:

 • Their crafted content and experience can satisfy user needs